johnwargo/esp32-request-repeater-https/readme.md

 # ESP32 Request Repeater (HTTPS)

 A simple Arduino sketch for ESP32 that makes a TLS (HTTPS) request to a supplied host then puts the device to sleep for a specified period before doing it again.

-This is the TLS version of the sketch described in [Putting an ESP32 Device to Sleep](https://johnwargo.com/posts/2025/esp32-sleep/).
+This is the HTTPS version of the sketch published in [ESP32 Request Repeater (HTTP)](https://github.com/johnwargo/esp32-request-repeater-http) and described in [Putting an ESP32 Device to Sleep](https://johnwargo.com/posts/2025/esp32-sleep/).

 ## Background